tbranyen/backbone.layoutmanager/README.md

   at the actual View instance
 * Collection lists bugs solved
 * Made `makeAsync` a private class method
+* Cleanup method is now called whenever `remove` is called.

 ### 0.3.0 ###